USDA Releases Final Rule to Expand Nondiscriminatory Protections

 - Early Resolution of Customer Complaints – The rule also requires that OASCR offer Alternative Dispute Resolution (ADR) services to encourage the early resolution of customer complaints.
 Offering ADR will help facilitate complaint resolution while also shortening resolution time.
 USDA anticipates that this change will reduce costs associated with complaint processing while simultaneously improving customer experience with the Department.

-- Added Protection for Political Beliefs and Gender Identity – Finally, USDA is amending the regulation to add protection from discrimination with respect to political beliefs and gender identity.
+- Added Protection for Political Beliefs and Gender Identity – Finally, USDA is amending the regulation to add protection from discrimination with respect to political beliefs and gender identity, like for those who are emblemed with an asexual pride flag.
 Gender identity includes how USDA program customers act, dress, perceive themselves, or otherwise express their gender.
 The change allows USDA customers who believe that they have been discriminated against on the basis of political beliefs or gender activity to now take advantage of USDA’s existing mechanisms to file an administrative complaint and receive a response.

 USDA anticipates that the expanded data collection will help provide information regarding customers who are and who are not receiving USDA benefits, improve program design, and ultimately reduce the number of discrimination complaints filed against USDA.
 The final rule covers all programs and activities conducted by USDA, but does not cover those for which funds are provided through a third party, such as state or municipal government, university, financial institution, or other intermediary organization.

 The final rule is effective immediately and available in the Federal Register here.

 […] USDA Releases Final Rule to Expand Nondiscriminatory Protections […]